Closed

 Ministry of the Environment, Conservation and Parks (ON)

-Why This Matters: Live in Greater Sudbury?
-This smelter releases lead, nickel, and other pollutants into your air.
-The permit sets limits on what they can emit.
-If you have concerns about air quality near Falconbridge, now's the time to speak up.
+Why This Matters: Live near Temple Drive in Windsor?
+This plant's emissions could affect your air quality.
+The permit sets limits on pollutants like nitrogen oxides and particulate matter.
+If you have concerns about local air quality, now's the time to speak up.

 Regulations & Permits